 A supervisor whose role encompasses being a cheerleader, a mentor and an accountability partner.

-If you've explored my rates and would like to see if working together is a good fit for you, feel free to get in touch or arrange a call for an introductory conversation.
+If you would like to see if working together is a good fit for you, feel free to get in touch or arrange a call for an introductory conversation.

 You're welcome to schedule a 10-20 minute video call with me via Calendly